ophub/amlogic-s9xxx-armbian/README.md

 If you feel that your TV box has insufficient memory for running demanding applications such as `docker`, you can create a swap virtual memory partition. `armbian-swap` lets the user configure how much disk space is reserved for swap memory.
 The input parameter defines how many gigabytes of space you want to reserve for swap.
 The default is **1** GB.

-Login in to armbian → input command:

 ```bash
 armbian-swap 1
 ```

-### Controlling the LED display
+### Configuring the TV box LED display

-It is worthwhile configuring your LED clock, if your box has one, so that you know when your TV box has finished booting if it is not connected to a display.
+It is worthwhile configuring your LED display, if your box has one, if only so that you know when your TV box has finished booting when it is not connected to a HDMI screen.

-Login in to armbian → input command:

 ```bash
 armbian-openvfd
 ```

-Full configuration instructions for the [LED screen display are here.](build-armbian/documents/led_screen_display_control.md).
+Full configuration instructions for the [LED display are here.](build-armbian/documents/led_screen_display_control.md)

-### Backup/restore the original EMMC system
+### Backup and restore the original eMMC Android OS

-Armbian supports backing up and restoring your eMMC partition to TF/SD/USB.
-It is recommended that you back up the Android system that comes with your box before installing Armbian.
+Armbian supports backing up and restoring your TV box's Android eMMC OS partition to TF/SD/USB.
+It is recommended that you back up the Android system that comes with your box before installing Armbian so that you have the option to restore your TV box to its original state.

-Please login in to armbian → input command:
+You may back up your TV box's Android OS by running:

 ```bash
 armbian-ddbr